 Zimbabwe is actively trying to attract foreign direct investment as it emerges from more than ten years of rapid economic decline.
+The Government which came into power in November 2017 is targeting a stimulation of economic growth through attracting foreign direct investment.
+In January 2018 the President launched a policy document called "Investment Guidelines and Opportunities in Zimbabwe."
+It states that Government is committed to progressive and modern principles which promote investment, respect for Bilateral Investment Protection and Promotion Agreements (BIPPAs), compensating farmers whose land was seized under the land reform programme at the turn of the century and modernisation of the legal framework for investment promotion.
+The Government has identified priority areas for investment as being mining, agriculture, manufacturing, tourism, ICT and infrastructure development.
 Investment opportunities are opening up with the privatisation of some state owned enterprises in the iron and steel industry, road and rail transport, communications, agriculture, power supply and other sectors.
-The country is actively promoting bilateral investment agreements with other countries and it has already signed one such agreement with South Africa which protects investments from compulsory expropriation.
 The country is actively looking for development partners in power generation, water supply and sanitation projects, road construction and railways development.
-The country has just signed an engineering and procurement contract and concession agreements for the USD984 million dualisation of the Beitbridge-Chirundu highway which cuts across the country from north to south.
+In 2017 the country signed engineering and procurement contracts and concession agreements for the USD984 million dualisation of the Beitbridge-Chirundu highway which cuts across the country from north to south.
+Work is yet to begin on this project.